chazlarson/Plex-Meta-Manager-Wiki/Docker-Walkthrough.md

 1. Installing Docker
 2. Retrieving the image
 3. Setting up the initial config file
-4. Setting up a metadata file and creating a couple sample collections.
+4. Setting up a metadata file and creating a couple sample collections
+5. Creating a docker container that will keep running in the background

 ## Prerequisites.